 Plagiarism is the presentation of someone else’s work as your own.

-Consult the Writing Center or a recommended guide to documentation and research such as the MLA Handbook for Writers of Research Papers for guidance on proper documentation.
+Consult the Writing Center or a recommended guide to documentation and research such as the Manual of the APA or the MLA Handbook for Writers of Research Papers for guidance on proper documentation.
 If you still have doubts concerning proper documentation, seek advice from your instructor prior to submitting a final draft.

-Should a faculty member discover a student cheating on an exam or quiz or other class project, the student will receive a “zero” for the assignment and not be allowed to make the assignment up.
-The incident must be reported to the chair of the department and to the Honor Council.
-If the cheating is extensive, however, or if the assignment constitutes a
+Penalties for Cheating: Should a faculty member discover a student cheating on an exam or quiz or other class project, the student should receive a “zero” for the assignment and not be allowed to make the assignment up.
+The incident should be reported to the chair of the department and to the Honor Council.
+If the cheating is extensive, however, or if the assignment constitutes a major grade for the course (e.g., a final exam), or if the student has cheated in the past, the student should receive an “F” in the course, and the matter should be referred to the Honor Council.
+Under no circumstances should a student who deserves an “F” in the course be allowed to withdraw from the course with a “W.”

-Appeals: Students have the right to appeal a faculty member’s charge of academic dishonesty by notifying the TAMIU Honor Council of their intent to appeal as long as the notification comes within 3 days of the students’ receipt of notification of the faculty member’s findings.
+Student Right of Appeal: Faculty will notify students immediately via the student’s TAMIU e-mail account that they have submitted plagiarized work.
+Students have the right to appeal a faculty member’s charge of academic dishonesty by notifying the TAMIU Honor Council of their intent to appeal as long as the notification of appeal comes within 5 business days of the faculty member’s e-mail message to the student.
 The Student Handbook provides details.

-Any member of the University community has the right to file a grievance against a student that is in violation of the Code of Conduct.
-Grievances must be filed in writing within fifteen (15) University working days of the discovery of the alleged infraction to the Office of Student Affairs (room SC 226).
-The time lines for the grievance process may be extended for good cause shown or upon the unilateral discretion of the Office of Student Affairs.
+Any member of the University community has the right to file a grievance against a student that is in violation of the Student Code of Conduct.
+Grievances should be filed in writing within fifteen (15) University working days of the discovery of the alleged infraction to the Office of Student Conduct and Community Engagement via reporting system (http://www.tamiu.edu/reportit).
+The time lines for the grievance process may be extended for good cause shown or upon the unilateral discretion of the Office of Student Conduct and Community Engagement.

 Conflicts between faculty members and students that do not relate to faculty decisions regarding such academic issues as course policies and grades will be considered the subject of grievances.
 The process for resolving grievances between faculty members and students is as follows.